philpw99/StashCustomJavascripts/README.md

 * Now it can show detailed information for the scene file:
 * <img src="https://user-images.githubusercontent.com/22040708/211918593-b30a6f0f-bf06-44b3-96dc-d5bf6599bce2.png" width=300 />
 #### Versions
+ - v0.5 Added "browserpip" mode, which the video will be played in a draggable window.
  - v0.4 The browser and browserfull mode is better.
 Oculus browser now can play videos in browserfull mode.
 Useful for VR videos.
  - v0.3 Add "browserfull" mode and test fullscreen feature in all 3 browsers.
  - v0.2 Seperate the code with different mode: "browsers" and "player".